amitkmr/chrome-extensions/TwitterSocialKit/README.md

+#  Twitter Social Kit
-# Share selected text, image, url and page with just a right click
+Share selected text, image, url and page with just a right click